followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDeferRendering/1 Configuration/showLoadIndicator.md

 <!--/shortDescription-->

 <!--fullDescription-->
-To learn more about how to indicate that the content is currently loaded, refer to the **Indicate Loading State** section in the [dxDeferRendering](/Documentation/Guide/UI_Widgets/UI_Widget_Categories/Individual_Widgets/#dxDeferRendering) guide.
+To learn more about how to indicate that the content is currently loaded, refer to the [Indicate the Loading State](/Documentation/Guide/Widgets/DeferRendering/Indicate_the_Loading_State/) article.
 <!--/fullDescription-->